Topealx/alx-pre_course/0x01-git/README.md

-I want to be a system engineer someday
+I would become a system engineer soon